The foam your kids will create in this experiment resembles toothpaste being squeezed from a tube—just be sure they don't get it in their mouth!

 - A clean 16-oz plastic soda bottle

-- 1/2 cup 20-volume hydrogen peroxide liquid (20-volume is a 6% solution, ask an adult to get this from a beauty supply store or hair salon)
+- 1/2 cup 20-volume hydrogen peroxide liquid (20-volume is a 6% solution; you can get this from a beauty supply store or hair salon)

 - 1 Tablespoon (one packet) of dry yeast